LelsersLasers/InstagramRatioChecker/README.md

 # Instagram Ratio Checker

-Simple program to compare following and followed lists on Instagram, (hopefully) written in OCaml
+Simple program to compare following and followed by lists on Instagram, (hopefully) written in OCaml